PIYUSH9090/hello-python-kubernates/README.md

 ```
 docker image ls
 ```
-Yuo will get image created before a moment.
+You will get image created before a moment.

 Running in Docker